 Logistic management consultants work for companies and manufacturers to optimize and oversee warehouse activities.
 They need a bachelor's degree at the minimum, but sometimes hold a master's degree in business or management.
-According the U.S. Bureau of Labor Statistics, this career field is expected to see below average job growth through 2024.
+According the U.S. Bureau of Labor Statistics, this career field is expected to see an average job growth through 2029.

 Logistics management consultants are experts who advise companies on the best ways to improve the warehouse and distribution process to increase profit and efficiency.
 They usually hold a bachelor's or master's degree in business, management or another relevant field, and most have logistics experience before entering the consulting field.
 A college internship can also help them gain experience in the industry.